Student Organizations Handbook

 Student organizations having been suspended, expelled, or otherwise deactivated for disciplinary reasons by the University may be required to adhere to the following process in order to apply for reactivation:

-• Appear for a hearing before the dean of student services or designee.
+- Appear for a hearing before the dean of student support and advocacy or designee.
 The faculty/staff advisor and acting organization president will be given the opportunity to speak for up to 15 minutes each on behalf of the application.
-The dean of student services or designee will ask questions, consider the request, and render a decision within 10 class days.
+The dean of student support and advocacy or designee will ask questions, consider the request, and render a decision within 10 class days.
 Approvals will include a date, usually within 30 calendar days, upon which the organization is considered reinstated.
 Denied requests may be appealed to the Student Organizations Committee within 10 class days.
-The dean of student services or designee will forward appropriate documentation and materials to the committee.
+The dean of student support and advocacy or designee will forward appropriate documentation and materials to the committee.
 The committee chairperson will notify the applying organization of the date, time, and location of the meeting.
 No further appeals shall exist beyond the Student Organizations Committee.
 The Student Organizations Committee will operate following the Denied Applications and Appeal Hearing Procedures.

 Approvals will result in an automatic two-year probationary period during which the Office of Student Services, Student Organizations Committee, University Conduct and Academic Integrity Committee, and national office officials (if applicable) will closely monitor the organization’s activities and compliance with appropriate laws, University policies, and chapter regulations.
 During this period, the Office of Student Services is authorized to invoke temporary suspensions of group operations in order to conduct thorough and unfettered investigations into possible improper or illegal conduct should credible allegations arise.
 Investigative suspensions lasting longer than 30 calendar days may be appealed to the Student Organizations Committee.
 Organizations denied reactivation may not reapply until September of the academic year following the date of the Student Organizations Committee’s denial.